 Alabama's law prevents some people from ever voting again even after they have fully served their sentence, while others are only able to restore their rights if they affirmatively apply.
 Alabama is one of 11 other states that restrict voting rights even after a person has served his or her prison sentence and is no longer on probation or parole.
-Based on the most recent estimates Alabama's law disenfranchises over 286,000 people in the state: 7.6% of the entire state-wide voting-age population and 15.1% of the adult black male voting-age population.1 turpitude," a purposefully vague phrase that gave discretion over who could vote to individual county registrars.
-Pastor Kenneth Glasgow faced this confusing barrier to voting upon returning home from prison in 2001.
-Glasgow started an organization of formerly incarcerated people, The Ordinary People's Society (TOPS), and began helping others to restore their voting rights.
-In 2008, he successfully sued the state to start removing barriers to voting for people with felony convictions, beginning with allowing Glasgow access to prisons to bring his voting rights campaign there.
-But the state did not provide clarity on which convictions would strip a person of the right to vote until 2017 after years of campaigning from activists like Glasgow and TOPS.

-It is no surprise that Alabama's disenfranchisement scheme has such a stark disparate impact on communities of color; it was intentionally designed that way in a 1901 constitutional convention to "establish white supremacy."
-The law disenfranchised people who were convicted of "crimes of moral

-1 These figures were estimated by the Sentencing Project before Alabama's 2017 law that re-enfranchised many.
+Based on the most recent estimates, Alabama's law disenfranchises over

+286,000 people in the state: 7.6% of the entire state-wide voting-age population and 15.1% of the adult black male voting-age population.1

-Alabama's new law clarifies which convictions disqualify a person from voting, effectively giving the right to vote back to a large number of people who had lost or thought they had lost that right.
+The good news is that for many people with convictions, their voting rights can be restored.
+Alabama passed a new law in 2017 that clarified which convictions disqualify a person from voting, effectively giving the right to vote back to a large number of people who had lost or thought they had lost that right.
 For others who are disqualified, they may be able to restore their rights through a simple application to the state.